Image

 DUI Traffic Stops in Monroe County, MO

 A Missouri officer of the law must have reasonable suspicion that you are driving drunk in order to pull an individual over in Monroe County, MO.
-In the case of a DWI, reasonable suspicion could be represented by behaviors like like drifting out of lane, traveling the wrong way down a road and other erratic driving behaviors such as driving extremely slow or fast, swerving or braking.
+In the case of a DWI, reasonable suspicion would be things like drifting out of lane, driving the wrong way down a road and other erratic behaviors such as alternating extremes in speed, swerving or braking.

-If you believe that you were improperly stopped or arrested for your Monroe County, MO DWI, reach out to a DUI attorney near you at your earliest opportunity.
-If you were stopped by an officer without giving them reasonable suspicion, even if they then obtained evidence that you were driving intoxicated, turn to a DUI attorney near you in Monroe County, MO who can help get the prosecutor to dismiss your case so you can put this behind you and be free.
+If you feel that you were wrongly stopped for or accused of your Monroe County, MO DWI, contact a DUI attorney near you right away.
+If you were stopped by an officer without giving them reasonable suspicion, even if they then obtained evidence that you were driving under the influence, a DUI attorney near Monroe County, MO will fight to get your case dismissed and put to rest so you can put this behind you and be free.

 Sobriety Tests for DUIs in Monroe County, MO